objcio/articles/2013-10-08-view-controller-transitions.md

     }

-It's important that we set the interaction controller to nil after the transition was completed or cancelled.
+It's important that we set the interaction controller to nil after the transition was completed or canceled.
 If the next transition is non-interactive, we don't want to return our old interaction controller.

 Now we have a fully interactive custom transition.
 Using just plain